-Time Topic 11:30 Dr. L.P. welcomed members followed by lunch downstairs.
+Time Торіс 11:30 Dr. L.P. welcomed members followed by lunch downstairs.
 11:45 Lawshe Validation - members completed this and submitted their feedback Dr. L.P. indicated she will summarize the findings and bring results to the next meeting Additional groups for validation - SOE Faculty, P-12 Teachers The following input was provided by members: "Educated language" - clarify if this is education lingo or grammatically correct language (JM) "Indirect teaching styles and direct teaching styles" - what is this and is this language outdated?
 (JM) Important to consider what interns have coming in and what they leave ST with (BH) A lot of the items on the PDA p.
-2 are "bonus" (DO) Add "Seek ways to become active in the field" (JH) 11:45 Dr. Denice Turner provided an update on the M.Ed. in Reading CAEP Accreditation No areas for improvement Working to develop reliable analytical rubric (growth model - Admission thru Completion) Council members expressed the value of this program and the high number of graduates they employ.
-12:00 Strengths and Areas for Growth as Identified by Board Members Have we ever considered a Diagnosis and Remediation course for math?
+2 are "bonus" (DO) Add "Seek ways to became active in the field" (III) Add "Seek ways to become active in the field" (JH) 11:45 Dr. Denice Turner provided an update on the M.Ed. in Reading CAEP Accreditation No areas for improvement Working to develop reliable analytical rubric (growth model - Admission thru Completion) Council members expressed the value of this program and the high number of graduates they employ.
+12:00 Strengths and Areas for Growth as Identified by Board Members 12.00 Have we ever considered a Diagnosis and Remediation course for math?
 (JH) Candidates are coming to the schools knowing what to do (program requirements, processes, etc) (DO) Great candidates-a lot of drive, willingness to succeed (BH) Administrators have complete confidence hiring our graduates.
 (DO) Some interns ask administrators to come observe them, but not all.
 Should this be a requirement?
 (BH) Clinical educators express very positive feedback about interns (JB) Interns are open to feedback and this is an important quality for a future teacher (JH) How much emphasis is given to teaching interns how to engage virtual learners?
 Learning Management Systems (LMS) are not just for virtual learning.
 How much is this covered in the preparation program?
 (JH) Standards-based gradingis this covered?
 Interns don't seem to know about this.
 (BH) Competency-based grading is the next thing moving forward.
-Personalized (JH) How much emphasis is given to teaching interns how to engage virtual learning Management Systems (LMS) are not just for virtual learning.
-H is this covered in the preparation program?
-(JH) Standards-based gradingis this covered?
-Interns don't seem to know a

-17 Can districts get feedback on the CE's in their buildings?
-(BH) Can BH SOE Faculty support teachers after they graduate?
+Personalized competency based grading (JM) Can districts get feedback on the CE's in their buildings?
+(BH)

+- Can BH SOE Faculty support teachers after they graduate?
 (DO) Newcastle's New Teacher Induction program is stellar.
 Can SOE faculty fit as part of something similar to that in partner schools?
 (JH) A reminder about the state mentoring program for new teachers(JH) 12:30 Needs identified at last spring's meeting were reviewed, along with BHSU responses (see attached PowerPoint) 12:45 Selection of Clinical Educators - Dr. L.P. shared CAEP language from STD R2.2.
-Discussion ensued about various processes and requirements for selecting CE's.
-Sharla sends an email.
+Discussion ensued about various processes and requirements for selecting CE's. • Sharla sends an email.
 I'm picky about who gets an intern in my building.
 It would be helpful if a specific grade level or grade level band was included with the request for placement.
-(BH) CE's need training.
+(BH) • CE's need training.
 The webinars don't seem to be the best way to do thatnot well-attended.
-(DO) The paperwork that comes with each intern's request for placement is helpful.
-(JB) The council will continue this discussion at our Spring 2022 meeting and address the following: Look at current BHSU SOE requirements for CE's.
-Brainstorm incentives for CE's (e.g. credit, increased stipend, etc) 1:30 Meeting Adjourned
+(DO) • The paperwork that comes with each intern's request for placement is helpful.
+(JB) The council will continue this discussion at our Spring 2022 meeting and address the following: Look at current BHSU SOE requirements for CE's. • Brainstorm incentives for CE's (e.g. credit, increased stipend, etc) 1:30 Meeting Adjourned

+Agenda and Minutes Fall 2021

-School of Education: Field Experience Governance Committee
+Black Hills State University School of Education: Field Experience Governance Committee November 16, 2021 - 4:30 pm at BHSU (Jonas 204) Agenda Welcome and Introduction

-Wednesday, November 4, 4:000 pm via ZOOM

-Proposed Agenda

-Welcome and Introductions

-THANK YOU to schools for continuing to partner and work with BHSU students during the
+THANK YOU teachers & administrators for partnering to work with BHSU students!

-COVID response!